robertoamd90/Tasmota-coffee-machine-berry/README.md

 The primary aim of this project is to provide an automated interface for your coffee machine, enabling remote power on/off functionality and coffee brewing via a mobile application.

-The original project is based on [esp8266](https://tasmota.github.io/docs/Scripting-Language/) and [Tasmota-coffee-machine](https://github.com/robertoamd90/Tasmota-coffee-machine).
+The original project is based on esp8266 [Tasmota Scripting-Language](https://tasmota.github.io/docs/Scripting-Language/): [Tasmota-coffee-machine](https://github.com/robertoamd90/Tasmota-coffee-machine).

 This project uses ESP32 and [Tasmota Berry](https://tasmota.github.io/docs/Berry/).